-All lives were dependent of magicians, however, their numbers decreased every year due to the magic power (mana) scattered around the world running out, thus the reliance on magic for living was coming to an end.
+In this world all lives were dependent on magicians, however, their numbers decreased every year due to the magic power scattered around the world running out, thus the reliance on magic was coming to an end.

-A story that will lead to the life of a girl relying the knowledge of her previous life, as she proposes a way to live even without the use of magic while seeking for what it is, and aiming for a wealthier life.
+This is a story that will lead to the life of a girl relying on the knowledge of her previous life, as she proposes a way to live even without the use of magic while seeking for what it is, and aiming for a wealthier life.

 At the time I am writing this review, this novel has only 49 members on MAL.
 Somehow, this isn't a very popular series here, so if people are really undecided on whether to invest some time into reading this manga, let me say right now: give it a try.
 I hope to convince you why through this review.